nWODT-Cobalt/uxa/WIP/Communication Guidelines/Communication Guidelines.md

 ### 3.2 Style

 Use a consistent pictorial style for all comparable figures in a document, for example, all line drawings, or all photographs.
-Follow the style provided by the [moodboard](https://www.pinterest.ca/nwodtcobalt/uxa/).
+Follow the style of the [moodboard](https://www.pinterest.ca/nwodtcobalt/uxa/).

 Photographs or screenshots can be used as examples or explanations, but should not be used for editorial purposes.
 Prefer illustrations.